 Repayment mortgage (capital and interest mortgage)

 With a repayment mortgage, you make monthly payments to pay off the loan amount (the capital) plus interest.
-This is a popular choice because it means you repay your loan in full over the mortgage term, such as 25 years, and own the property outright at that point.
+This is a popular choice because it means you repay your loan in full over the mortgage term, such as 25 years.
+At that point, you own the property outright.

 With an interest-only mortgage, you do just that — you only pay the monthly interest and don’t pay off any of the loan for the capital.
-The capital loan has to be repaid in full at the end of the mortgage term and you’ll need to provide your lender with proof that you can do this, such as investments or a savings plan, when making your mortgage application.
+The capital loan has to be repaid in full at the end of the mortgage term.
+You’ll need to provide your lender with proof that you can do this when making your mortgage application.
+For example, having investments or a savings plan.

 This type of mortgage can be appealing because your monthly payments are a lot lower without the need to pay off any of the capital.
 However, you do have to remember that the entire loan must be settled at the end of the mortgage term.